Details about the Volkswagen 2.0 liter settlement

-If you think you're affected, visit VWCourtSettlement.com and enter your Vehicle Identification Number (VIN) to see if your car qualifies and how much compensation you may get.
+To see if your car qualifies and how much compensation you may get, visit VWCourtSettlement.com and enter your Vehicle Identification Number (VIN).
 The site also allows you to create an online account so that you can submit a claim once the settlement receives final approval.
 Questions?
 Call 1-844-98-CLAIM.

 How do I calculate the amount I am eligible to receive?

 To calculate your total amount from the FTC charts, follow these four steps:

 Step 2: Find the basic amount for your vehicle.

 Step 3: Add or subtract your vehicle's factory‐installed options.